 Stacy attended the University of Massachusetts School of Law in Dartmouth, Massachusetts, achieved Dean’s List honors and was an active participant in the Pro-bono Tutor program.
 Acting as a student attorney in the Community Development Clinic, Stacy assisted local non-profit corporations with various legal matters.
 During her tenure at UMass, she interned as a Judicial Law Clerk at the New Bedford District Court as well as assisted in the Clerk’s Office in the Taunton Probate and Family Court.
 In May of 2012, Stacy graduated from the UMass School of Law as the Class Valedictorian, and in November 2013, she became a member of the Massachusetts Bar.
 Stacy is currently practicing in the areas of real estate and estate planning.

-Aaron is an aspiring public defender and 2015 graduate of Boston University School of Law.
+Aaron Horth works at Staten Island Legal Services in Staten Island, New York doing housing law on behalf of low income tenants.
+Aaron is a 2015 graduate of Boston University School of Law where he focused on criminal law and procedure and constitutional law.
 Aaron is from St. Louis, Missouri but has adopted the east coast as his home.
 While in law school Aaron worked for the Committee for Public Counsel Services in Roxbury, Massachusetts and the Shelby County Public Defender’s Office in Memphis, Tennessee.
-Aaron passed the 2015 Massachusetts and New York Bar Examinations and will be admitted to practice in November, 2015.
-His New York bar application is currently pending.
+Aaron is admitted to practice in Massachusetts and will be admitted in New York on May 26, 2016.

 After many successful years as LawTutors office manager, Samantha passed the reigns onto Sharon and decided to consult for LawTutors from afar (Honduras, to be exact!).